literally-anything/DDSKit/README.md

 [^1]: FastDDS must be installed and it needs to findable using pkg-config for it to work with no exta setup.

-[^2]: Prebuilt dylibs of fastdds and fastcdr are required.
-This is temporary for MacOS.
-In the future you should be able to use a global install of FastDDS on MacOS as well.
+[^2]: Prebuilt dylibs of fastdds and fastcdr are used by default on Apple platforms.
+On MacOS, this can be disabled by disabling the `DarwinDDSPrebuild` package trait.

 [^3]: Needs tests